Xunnamius/xscripts/MAINTAINING.md

 > next step.

 > These commands should be run with the root of the individual package you're
-> trying to release root as the current working directory.
-Using `npm -w` also
+> trying to release as the current working directory.
+Using `npm -w` also works.
-> works.

 ```bash
 # 1. OPTIONAL: Reset the working tree to a clean state.
 The build command